LYRA-Block-Lattice/LyraBroker/Readme.md

 	docker pull wizdy/lyrabroker:mainnet_latest
 	docker run -it -p 3505:3505 wizdy/lyrabroker

-# Client Intergration

-Lyra Broker use standard gRPC to provide services.
-Any client/systems can talk by gRPC can use the broker.

-Lyra Broker also provides RESTful API.

 # Lyra Broker generic API specification

 For now we only provides these basic API: